PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

 \subsubsection{Breaking-up the trade-off}

-We summarize the results in \Cref{fig:tradeoff} to break up the privacy-utility trade-off.
+As shown in \Cref{fig:tradeoff}, we can use lagging \textit{PreCurious} to break up the privacy-utility trade-off and amplify the risk for Case II.
 We compare all baselines with loss signals to avoid the influence of $\theta_\text{ref}$.
-We can observe that \textit{PreCurious}-Lagging w/ $D_\text{aux}$ is possible to amplify the risk given $E$ on PTB datasets and at the end of fine-tuning over Enron.
-But only hurting the performance by weight scaling on $\theta_\text{benign}$ does not help to distinguish the loss signal distribution, which validates the effectiveness of anti-freezing.
+We can observe that \textit{PreCurious}-Lagging w/ $D_\text{aux}$ is possible to amplify the risk.
+But only weight scaling on a benign backbone is not as effective as scaling with the same level on a warmed-up model to distinguish the loss signal distribution at the end, validating the effectiveness of anti-freezing.

-It is seen that \textit{PreCurious}-Accelerated shows a consistent tendency to amplify risk given $E_\text{ft}$.
-While \textit{PreCurious}-Lagging is robust in breaking up the privacy-utility trade-off, which validates our key intuition of increasing risk by increasing the required iterations to achieve the same utility.
-We also evaluate for LoRA-FT and get the same conclusion with results in Appendix \Cref{fig:tradeoff_lora_APP}.
-One different observation is that applying a lagging initialization for LoRA-FT does not show the same sign to amplify risk given a fixed $E$ as expected.
-In addition, we find weight scaling down on \texttt{attn.c\_attn.weight} is effective while the effective choice for Adapter-FT is \texttt{attn.c\_proj.weight}, both with a scaling factor $\beta=0.1$.
+It is seen that \textit{PreCurious}-Accelerated shows a consistent tendency to amplify risk given fixed epochs $E_\text{ft}$.
+While \textit{PreCurious}-Lagging is robust in breaking up the privacy-utility trade-off, resulting in either poor model performance or high privacy risk, which validates our key intuition of increasing risk by increasing the required iterations to achieve the same utility.
+One different observation is that applying a lagging initialization for LoRA-FT does not show the same sign to amplify risk given a fixed epoch as expected.
+In addition, we find weight scaling with $\beta=0.1$ on \texttt{attn.c\_attn.weight} is effective while the effective choice for Adapter-FT is \texttt{attn.c\_proj.weight}, which are exactly where PEFT modules are applied, indicating the importance of fine-tuning side-information for the lagging strategy.

 In addition, we address the privacy-utility trade-off issue in \Cref{tab:defense_dp_ptb_adapter} with the lagging strategy as shown in \Cref{fig:defense_dp_tradeoff}.
-Thus, the adversary is suggested to apply our lagging strategy when the goal is to worsen the trade-off and it is known that the victim will probably apply DP fine-tuning.
+Even when the worst-case privacy is bounded by a strict DP, we show that $\epsilon=1$ is still not a perfect protection.
+This success is due to more iterations for achieving the same utility, and also because the larger gradient norm derived from \textit{PreCurious}-lagging fully exploits the per-sample sensitivity to reflect the influence of each sample.